Trading Limit Management

 |GUARANTEE_XXXX_GBP_DMS||Guarantee provided from an accepted guarantor – guarantee amount will be booked at the collateral account in British Pound.|

-DCP CMs are required to contribute to the ECC clearing fund according to the ECC Clearing Conditions.
-Accepted collateral for the ECC clearing fund is Euro & British Pound cash only.
+DCP CM’s are required to contribute to the ECC clearing fund according to section 3.7 of the ECC Clearing Conditions.
+Accepted contribution for the ECC clearing fund is Euro & British Pound cash only.
 In case of a DCP CM’s default, its collateral and clearing fund contribution are used to cover the resulting shortfall.
-If that is not sufficient, ECC’s dedicated own resources and subsequently the default fund contribution of all other DCP CM’s are used.
-Finally the remaining clearing fund is used.
+If that is not sufficient, ECC’s dedicated own resources of currently 15 million EUR and subsequently the default fund contribution of all other DCP CM’s are used.
+Finally, the remaining clearing fund is used.

 A minimum default fund contribution of a DCP CM is defined as a percentage of its total trading limit.